($512) Movers From New Haven, CT to Providence, RI

 When is the cheapest time to move from New Haven to Providence?

-Because most people are moving from New Haven to Providence in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from New Haven to Providence in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.